 The adults fly in May.
 Leafmine can be seen during June and July.

 Believed to be fairly frequent and widespread in Britain, but under recorded due to its small size and difficulty of identification.
+In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as common.

 Rare or under recorded in Leicestershire and Rutland.